AndrianBdn/wg-cmd/README.md

 `ClientPersistentKeepalive` - PersistentKeepalive for client config

+`MTU` - MTU for the server and client (0 — make WireGuard choose)

 #### client configuration (nnnn-%client%.toml)

 Contains `ClientRoute` that overrides the one from server config.

+`MTU` - Override server MTU with a different value for this client

-Client files contains `PrivateKey` field.
+Client configuration files contain `PrivateKey` field.
 If you find it unacceptable, you can remove it from the file after you exported configuration (or QR code) to the client.